bedrocklinux/bedrocklinux-website/markdown/index.md

 The fourth Bedrock Linux release, 1.0alpha4 Flopsie has been released.
 See the high-level changelog [here](1.0alpha4/changelog.html) and the installation instructions [here](1.0alpha4/install.html)

-## {id="olf-2012-video"} Ohio Linuxfest 2012 Presentation Video
-<small>2013-10-31</small>

-The audio from the Bedrock Linux presentation at the 2012 Ohio Linuxfest was recorded.
-This has been played over the slides and is available to be viewed as a video [here](https://www.youtube.com/watch?v=7lIWagDFm6c).
-The audio recording can be found [here](https://archive.org/details/BedrockLinux) and the slides can be found [here](media/bedrocklinux-olf.pdf).

 [See older news items](news.html)